brian-lau-lcs/project/README.md

-These projects were completed for Practicum's Data Analyst / Data Scientist professional training programs.
+These projects were completed for Practicum's Data Analyst professional training programs.

 | Project name | Description | Libraries used |
 | :---------------------- | :---------------------- | :---------------------- |